 Our high quality nationally recognized CPR course includes Adult, Child, and Infant CPR techniques.
 Additionally, our CPR certification course includes training on the use of an Automated External Defibrillator (AED).
 The CPR/AED certification, led by experts, is valid for 2 years.
 Our online CPR/AED certification course is 100% online.

-*This course now includes the 2020 AHA & ECC Interim Guidance for Basic Life Support (CPR) in relation to the resuscitation of, suspected or confirmed, COVID-19 patients.
+*This course now follows updated ECC guidelines for Basic Life Support (CPR) in relation to the resuscitation of, suspected or confirmed, COVID-19 patients.
 Look for these interim updates throughout the course.

-This course follows the most recent and updated 2020 Emergency Cardiovascular Care (ECC) and AHA guidelines, and has been designed to help you acquire the skills you will need to effectively respond in an emergency situation.
+This CPR/AED certification course follows the most recent and updated Emergency Cardiovascular Care (ECC) and is valid for two years and has been designed to help you acquire the skills you will need to respond effectively in an emergency situation.